Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates a draft to reply to the sender and all recipients, differentiating from siblings like create-reply-draft (reply to sender only) and create-forward-draft.
-It specifies the verb 'create', resource 'draft', and scope 'reply-all'.
+The description clearly states the tool creates a draft to reply to the sender and all recipients.
+It distinguishes from similar sibling tools like 'create-reply-draft' (reply to sender only) and 'create-forward-draft' (forward).
+It specifies JSON and MIME formats, making the purpose precise.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.